-Then there are some recipes like Hawaiian Mac Salad, that you can’t really do any better on, they are already perfected with recipes like this one.
+Then there are some recipes like Hawaiian Mac Salad, that you can’t really do any better with any variations on, as they are already perfected.

 - Anise Short Ribs